MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 Figure A. _Verb agreement affixes for core arguments._

-Adjectives are morphologically identical to stative verbs when used predicatively, though unlike some(?) stative verbs and all dynamic verbs, they can be placed after nouns without relativizing  or agreement morphology to be used attributively.
+Adjectives are morphologically identical to stative verbs when used predicatively, though unlike verbs, they can also be used attributively, being placed after nouns without relativizing or agreement morphology.
+Through zero-derivation and periphrasis, they can also be used adverbially.

 Other parts of speech undergo little inflection or derivation.

 #### A.B.C.
 Syntax

 Word order in Ekhwachil is overwhelmingly head-initial as well as verb-initial.
 The head noun of a noun phrase precedes any genitives, adjectives, numerals, or demonstratives that modify it, adpositional phrases are prepositional, and verbs generally precede their arguments.
-The default word order is verb-object-agent (VOA) for transitive verbs and is verb-subject (VS) for intransitive verbs, though AVO and SV are also common due to topicalization or focus.
+The default word order is verb-object-agent (VOA) for transitive verbs and is verb-subject (VS) for intransitive verbs, though AVO and SV are also common due to topicalization.

 The language is predominantly head-marking, with verbs agreeing with their agents and patients, the heads of possessive noun phrases agreeing with their possessors, and little use of non-finite verb forms.
 However, other heads are unmarked, such as in adjective phrases and prepositional phrases, and dependent-marking strategies are used for some constructions, such as relative clauses.